jkmrto/phoenix_blog/priv/posts/connect-to-posgresql-without-local-psql.md

 author: "Juan Carlos Martinez de la Torre"
 date: 2019-11-26
 linktitle: connect-to-remote-postgresql-without-local-psql
-title:  "[TIL] How to connect to a remote postgresql without local psql"
+title:  [TIL] How to connect to a remote postgresql without local psql
 intro: A simple way to connect to a postgresql database without having to use local psql client.
 toc: false